Mt. Madonna County Park Use Plan

 Improvements to the Blackhawk Trail were completed as planned in October 2016.
 Unfortunately, one of our rebuilt stream crossings and culverts was badly damaged during the storms in the winter of 2017.
-Parks is currently in the planning and permitting process to rebuild the stream crossing.
-It is anticipated that repairs may be completed by spring 2019, so we are delaying the opening of the lower section of the trail between the Contour and Ridge Trail junctions.
-All other trails affected by our project are now open for use, subject to normal wet weather closures for equestrians, including the upper section of the Blackhawk Trail from Pole Line Road to the Contour Trail junction.
+Parks is currently evaluating the feasibility and cost of reconstruction and/or reroute of the trail.
+At this time the lower section of Blackhawk Trail between the Contour and Ridge Trail junctions is closed until further notice.
+All other trails affected by this project are now open for use, subject to normal wet weather closures for equestrians, including the upper section of the Blackhawk Trail from Pole Line Road to the Contour Trail junction.
 We appreciate your patience while we repair the lower section of the trail.

 Welcome to Mt.
 Madonna County Park, one of the most majestic of Santa Clara County's regional park and recreation areas.
 This 4,605 acre park is dominated by the redwood forest so characteristic of the Santa Cruz Mountain range.
 To the east, the park overlooks the Santa Clara Valley, to the west, Monterey Bay.
 As the slopes of Mt.
 Madonna descend toward the valley, the landscape changes from redwood forest to oak woodland, dense chaparral and grassy meadows.
 Park visitors may learn about areas where Ohlone Indians hunted and harvested, and will understand why cattle baron Henry Miller spent his summers here.
 Enjoy your visit today, and return often to the pristine redwood forest of Mt.
 Madonna County Park.
 Mt.
 Madonna Stables offers horseback trail rides, it is a wonderful way to explore the beauty of this park.